JamesABaker/tutor-landing-page/index.md

 ## Teaching Experience

-In summary, I have taught learners from primary school to university level 📚.
+In summary, I have taught learners from primary school to university level and professionals 📚.

 - 🧑‍💻 I've volunteered as a Code Club mentor for the Raspberry Pi Foundation, delivered workshops in schools
 - 🎓 Private tutoring